Why is sleep so important?

 - Facco, FL, et al. "Sleep Disturbances in Pregnancy."
 Obstetrics and Gynecology.
 Jan 2010.
 Web.
 1 Oct 2013.

-Our 12-step programs helps you with sleep issues during pregnancy:
+Our 12-step program helps you with sleep issues during pregnancy:

 - Cut off caffeine.
 Caffeine is not recommended during pregnancy, but if you must have a cup or two of coffee or soda during your pregnancy, cut off these drinks at least 4 hours before bedtime.
 The stimulant, caffeine, can prevent the pregnant woman from falling asleep and having a good night's rest.